vekotinkero/devenv/README.md

 # devenv
-The 'install.sh' script is used for installing some software for Ubuntu
+The 'install.sh' script is used for installing some software for Ubuntu.

-# So what's downloaded?
+# so what's downloaded?
 - Code::Blocks IDE
 - Weptech Fork of Contiki OS
 - RIOT-OS